top of page

 UNDERGRADS

-To begin, send an email to Dr. Walter: ewalter@csufresno.edu.
+To join our lab, please send a detailed email to Dr. Walter: ewalter@csufresno.edu.

 1. Ask about openings in the lab.